WMTU/WideOrbit-Song-Logger/README.md

 # WideOrbit Song Logger

 This project has two parts:

 1. A WideOrbit Automation for Radio widget written in Java
-2. Backend API that takes queries from clients and works with a PostgreSQL database accordingly
+2. Webapp backend API that takes queries from clients and works with a PostgreSQL database accordingly